 Situated in this striking Namibian wilderness area, nestled amongst granite boulders and surrounded by the dramatic Erongo mountains, is the Erongo Wilderness Lodge.

 It consists of only 12 units, described by the lodge as 'luxury tented chalets'.

-The interiors of the chalets are casual and comfortable, without being ostentatious.
+The interiors of the chalets at the Erongo Wilderness Lodge are casual and comfortable, without being ostentatious.
 The en suite bathrooms, though attached to the tent, are outside of it and constructed within the surrounding rocks together with local materials.
 It is part of the special experience of this lodge that you get to take a shower or brush your teeth while at the same time appreciating the nature all around.

 Back from our gin and tonic sundowners excursion, and freshened up, we made our way to dinner.
-Here it is served on an outside wooden deck, the many stars overhead providing most of the companionable lighting.
+At the Erongo Wilderness Lodge dinner is served on an outside wooden deck, the many stars overhead providing most of the companionable lighting.